pangolinjs/core/init/README.md

 ### Tasks
 These are the main tasks:
-* Run `front-end-styleguide` to start the default task.
+* `front-end-styleguide` to start the default task.
 Watches for file changes and starts Browsersync.
-* Run `front-end-styleguide development` to start the default task without file watching and Browsersync.
+* `front-end-styleguide development` to start the default task without file watching / Browsersync.
-* Run `front-end-styleguide preview` to create a prototype preview.
+* `front-end-styleguide preview` to create a prototype preview.
 Minifies CSS, JavaScript and images.
 Doesn't generate component HTML.
-* Run `front-end-styleguide production` to create prduction ready files.
+* `front-end-styleguide production` to create production ready files.
 Minifies CSS, JavaScript and images.
 Doesn't generate any HTML.

 There are more tasks available for standalone execution:
 * `css-dev`, `css-prev` and `css-dist` for Sass compilation.